-Note that the standard password "1234" does not represent any serious security level.
-It is strongly recommended to modify it.
+NOTICE!
+Note that the standard/default passwords do not represent any serious security level.
+It is strongly recommended to modify them to some individual values.

-Although it is easy and convenient to operate a HighPROTEC protection device using the panel, as described in the previous chapters, a full configuration session with many settings to be made would be a quite cumbersome activity.
+Although it is easy and convenient to operate a Quick_Start_Guide_HPT protection device using the panel, as described in \rightarrowtail "3 Quick Start - Operation via Panel", a full configuration session with many settings to be made would be a quite cumbersome activity.
 For numerous operations, the preferred way is to connect a PC with an operating software to the protection device, so that everything can be done using computer mouse and keyboard and the large computer monitor gives a far better overview about the available menu branches, than is possible with the device's built-in display.

-Woodward offers an operating software named Smart view.
+SEG offers an operating software named Smart view.
 It offers convenient ways to do all configuration work, reading and evaluating statistical data and measuring values, fault analysis via event and fault recorder, and much more.
 A detailed Technical Manual is available as a separate document.